Skip to Content

 What Is The Huwon Secret Garden?

-A tour through Huwon Secret Garden is one of the most interesting ways to learn about the Joseon Dynasty.
+We think a tour through the Huwon Secret Garden is one of the most interesting ways to learn about the Joseon Dynasty.
+The garden itself takes up about 60% of the palace and it’s one of the best things to do in Seoul.

 Free guided tour departure point in Changdeokgung Palace